jqk6/30-Days-Of-cpp/Day5/Readme.md

 long double = 3.45l; //This is long double, this doesn't exist in java.
 ```
 To know the size of a datatype we use `sizeof()` keyword , enter the value in parenthesis which you want to check.<br>
+>Note: The size of a datatype differs compiler to compiler.